Manolo Bleda: Club career

-On 3 July 2019, Kitchee announced the addition of Bleda to their club.
+On 3 July 2019, Kitchee announced the addition of Bleda.
 On 20 October 2020, Kitchee head coach Chu Chi Kwong stated that Bleda had unilaterally terminated his contract with the club.
 However, two weeks later, Chu stated that the club were still locked in a dispute with Bleda over his contract and Kitchee may resort to legal action.

-On 12 March 2021, Bleda signed with Hong Kong club Lee Man and was given the number 9 shirt.
+On 12 March 2021, Bleda signed with another HKPL club Lee Man and was given the number 9 shirt.